nbicocchi/learn-microservices/modules/infrastructure/slides/1 - Service discovery.md

 - **Client-side load balancing**: The client selects an instance from the available ones, often using a round-robin, random, or least-connections strategy.
 In this case, the client needs to have access to the service registry.

 ![](images/client-side-vs-server-side-lb.webp)

-### Server-Side Load Balancing
-If you are keeping the load balancer on the server side, then it’s called **Server-Side Load Balancing**.
-In Server-side load balancing, the instances of the service are deployed on multiple locations and then a load balancer is placed in front of them.
-Firstly, all the incoming requests come to the load balancer which acts as a middle component.
-Then it determines to which server a particular request must be directed based on some algorithm.

-* Single point of failure.
-* Increased network latency.
-* Implementations: **Spring Cloud Gateway, nginx**

 ### Client-Side Load Balancing
 In Client-side Load Balancing, **the logic of Load Balancer is part of the client itself**, and it carries the list of services and determines to which service a particular request must be directed based on some algorithm.